 - Film for a Headshot — Viewers don’t need to see all of you.
 But you also shouldn’t get too close to the camera.
 Angle the shot to show a little bit of your upper torso and your face.

-Create quick, tailored real estate video emails for prospects
+Deliver a personal touch with quick, custom real estate video emails for prospects

-They also easily spin up one-off video messages tailored to specific people.
-When it’s so simple to create, it almost becomes simpler than drafting and proofing a lengthy message.
-Not to mention it’s a more personal experience that they can still digest on their own time.
+Ann also encourages the team to create quick and easy video messages that are tailored to specific people and groups.
+It takes that personal face-to-fact approach even further.
+After a few sends, her team even finds these quick video messages simpler than drafting and proofing a lengthy email message.
+Not to mention it’s a more personal experience that they their prospects and clients can still digest on their own time.
 A win-win for the consumer experience.

 Ann had an online lead come in this week in her typical price range.
 They began a text conversation, and set a phone appointment for later on.
 “I ended the conversation by asking them what type of information they’d like me to gather.
 Once I had the info, I sent them a BombBomb video through BoomTown that answered all their questions.”

-When these videos are integrated with your CRM, there’s no guesswork when it comes to tracking follow up and engagement.
+When video messages are integrated with your CRM, there’s no guesswork when it comes to tracking follow up and engagement.
 Ann saw that her prospect viewed her video 35 times.
 (We think this story will probably end happily.)
 The team monitors video performance and plans their marketing accordingly.

 Just starting a video marketing strategy?